 What is the pre-licence priority service?

-Introduced back in November 2020, the priority service is to help expedite the processing of sponsor licence applications in response to the anticipated increase in the number of UK employers looking to sponsor migrant workers following Brexit.
+Introduced in November 2020, the priority service is to help expedite the processing time of sponsor licence applications from UK employers looking to sponsor migrant workers.

-The pre-licence priority service is designed for businesses applying to join the register of licensed sponsors, typically for the first time.
+The service is designed for businesses applying to join the register of licensed sponsors.
 The sponsor register is the list of organisations licensed to sponsor workers on either the new Worker and Temporary Worker routes.

 How long does the pre-licence priority service take?